Properties of Noncommutative Renyi and Augustin Information: Acknowledgments

-M.-H.~Hsieh was supported by an ARC Future Fellowship under Grant FT140100574 and by US Army Research Office for Basic Scientific Research Grant W911NF-17-1-0401.
-We would like to thank Mil{\'{a}}n Mosonyi and Tomohiro Ogawa for introducing us the problem and the detailed discussions.
-We also thank Marius Junge, Nilanjana Datta, Eric P.~Hanson for the insightful discussions.
-Lastly, we especially thank Bar\i\c{s} Nakibo\u{g}lu for inspiring us how H\"older's inequality comes into the play in the proof of the concavity, for reading the early version of the manuscript and for providing useful comments.
+H.-C.~Cheng is supported by the Young Scholar Fellowship (Einstein Program) of the Ministry of Science and Technology (MOST) in Taiwan under grant number MOST 109-2636-E-002-001 and 110-2636-E-002-009, and is supported by the Yushan Young Scholar Program of the Ministry of Education (MOE) in Taiwan under grant number NTU-109V0904 and NTU-110V0904.
+H.-C.~Cheng would like to thank the Center for Quantum Science and Engineering, National Taiwan University, and Physics Division, National Center for Theoretical Sciences, Taiwan (R.O.C.) for their supports.
+We would like to thank Mil{\'{a}}n Mosonyi and Tomohiro Ogawa for introducing us to the problem and the detailed discussions.
+We also thank Marius Junge, Nilanjana Datta, Eric P.~Hanson, and Gilles Pisier for the insightful discussions.
+We thank Masahito Hayashi for pointing out his work \cite{HT14} for the approach of using the pinching argument.
+Lastly, we especially thank Bar\i\c{s} Nakibo\u{g}lu for inspiring us how H\"older's inequality comes into the play in the proof of the concavity of the auxiliary functions, for reading the early version of the manuscript, and for providing useful comments.
+We also thank two anonymous reviewers and the editor for carefully reviewing our paper.